 Worker Rights and Safety

-- Mass layoffs at the National Institute for Occupational Safety and Health (NIOSH).
-Approximately 873 of 1,000 employees at NIOSH were laid off.
+- Decimation of the National Institute for Occupational Safety and Health (NIOSH).
+Upwards of 600 employees at NIOSH have been laid off, leaving many of its key functions at a standstill.
 The institute’s mission is to research and issue recommendations to address worker-related injuries and illnesses.
 NIOSH’s work includes the Coal Workers’ Health Surveillance Program that provides screenings and training to help assess exposure to coal and silica dust, the cause of rising black lung disease cases in Kentucky.

-- Mine Safety Health and Administration (MSHA) programs and offices slated for cuts and closures.
+- Threats of cuts and closures to Mine Safety Health and Administration (MSHA) programs.
 Coal miners diagnosed with black lung disease and can use programs that find alternative employment at the same pay through the MSHA.
 But in April, the administration put nearly half of MSHA offices under review to have leases ended, raising questions about enforcement of safety regulations which the administration has also delayed.
-A total of seven Kentucky MSHA offices are targeted for possible closure, which would leave just two such facilities in the state.
+A total of seven Kentucky MSHA offices were targeted for possible closure, which would leave just two such facilities in the state.
+In late May, the Trump administration announced the reversal of the planned office closures.

 - Reduced wages for federal workers.
 An executive order requiring a minimum wage for federal contractors of $17.75-an-hour was rescinded.
 The rule was previously estimated to increase wages for 390,000 low wage workers an average of $3,100 a year.
 Kentucky receives $12.5 million in federal contracts as of 2023.